fedspendingtransparency/usaspending-website/src/content/about-the-data/limited-data-for-unlinked-prime-awards.md

 award systems, then it will lack information such as recipient, location, industry, contract competition, and assistance listing (CFDA program).

-On the other hand, if an award appears in governmentawide award systems but NOT in agency financial systems, then it will lack information such as treasury account symbol (TAS), program activity, object class, disaster emergency fund code (FEFC), and outlays.
+On the other hand, if an award appears in governmentwide award systems but NOT in agency financial systems, then it will lack information such as treasury account symbol (TAS), program activity, object class, disaster emergency fund code (FEFC), and outlays.

-In additional to a missing common award identifier an award may also be unlinked if any of the following apply:
+In additional to a missing common award identifier, an award may also be unlinked if any of the following apply:

 -   The award has no activity after Fiscal Year 2017 Quarter 2.